aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 If the `REAL_TIME_ANALYTICS` configuration is set to `true`, a Flink Application will be created.
 This application needs to be in the `RUNNING` state for incoming events to be processed in real time.

 1. Navigate to the AWS Console.
-Open the console for Managed Apache Flink by searching "Flink" in the search bar and selecting "Managed Apache Flink."
+Open the console for [Managed Apache Flink](https://console.aws.amazon.com/flink)

-2. Click on the Apache Flink applications page on the side menu.
+2. Click on the **Apache Flink applications** page on the side menu.

 3. Locate the Flink Application created by Game Analytics Pipeline.
 The name will end in `-AnalyticsApplication` or contain `ManagedFlinkConstruct`.
 Click on the blue link under Application name to navigate to the control page.